danishprakash/danishpraka.sh/pages/posts/build-oci-image-from-scratch.md

 ```

 We then create an gzip compressed tar archive of the binary.
 This constitues our first and only layer.

+// TODO: talk about .wh files and what a changeset means by showing an example

 #### content addressability
 In order to allow for efficiency and integrity, OCI requires components in the OCI image to be identified based on their content i.e. you can identify data based on their content rather than its location (filepath, etc).
 To achive this in the case of an OCI image, a unique identifier (generally a cryptographic hash) is used as the filename.
 This is known as _content addressability_.